brunorijsman/secure-grpc/README.md

   to human-to-application communications) it is common to use TLS for both parties to authenticate each other.
-Not only does the client authenticate the server, but the server also authenticates the client.
+Not only does the client authenticate the server, but the server also authenticates the client. mTLS is not really a separate protocol; it is just a specific way of using TLS.

 * [Application Layer Transport Security (**ALTS**)](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security)
   is a mutual authentication and transport encryption system developed by Google and typically used for securing Remote Procedure Call (RPC) communications within Google's infrastructure.
-ALTS is similar in concept to MTLS but has been designed and optimized to meet the needs of Google's datacenter environments.
+ALTS is similar in concept to mTLS but has been designed and optimized to meet the needs of Google's datacenter environments.

 * GRPC also supports **token-based authentication** which is intended to be used in Google APIs